bob1de/hass-apps/docs/apps/schedy/index.rst

 .. note::

    Excited?
-A :doc:`tutorial/index` is provided for getting up and running quickly.
+A :doc:`tutorial` is provided for getting up and running quickly.

 These key features are implemented in Schedy.
 More are added continuously.